michaelmp/meta2d/README.md

 Meta2D
 ======

-Meta2D is a new Javascript framework for writing real-time graphical web applications with the Canvas 2d Context.
+Meta2D is a Javascript framework for writing real-time graphical web applications with the Canvas 2d Context.

 The primary class is the MetaContext, which extends the CanvasRenderingContext2D